onfranciis/hngx-stage2/README.md

  https://hngx-stage2.onrender.com/api/64fe1a06ef2f7757e645289a
 ```

-If the id exists, you should get a successfull response.
+If the id exists, you should get a successful response.

 ```
 {